-Extension faculty now meet semi-annually with the Agricultural Economics and Community Development Committee of the Kentucky Association of County Agricultural Agents to learn about emerging issues and plan Extension programming.
-KFBM specialists are initiating a process of obtaining enterprise-level data.
+Extension faculty had been meeting semi-annually with the Agricultural Economics and Community Development Committee of the Kentucky Association of County Agricultural Agents to learn about emerging issues and plan Extension programming.
+With the onset of the COVID-19 pandemic those meetings have been occurring monthly via video conferencing.
+KFBM specialists continue to enhance enterprise-level data collection.